 Until this comes to pass, the R-plate is still in use and mandatory after passing the driving test for a motor car or a motorcycle, they must be displayed for a period of one year from the date of passing the test.
 Again, this is mainly a means to identify an inexperienced driver to other drivers.

 There is, however, one major difference to N-plates: the maximum permitted speed for any vehicle displaying R-plates is 45 mph (72km/h), whether or not the vehicle is being driven by a restricted driver (plates should only be on the vehicle if it is driven by a restricted driver anyway).
-So, as in the case of a Northern Irish learner driver, the restricted driver is not allowed to go fast.
+So, as in the case of a Northern Irish learner driver, the restricted driver is never allowed to go fast.

 As a Tourist, Should I Use a Learner Driver Sign?

 More Information on Road Matters in Ireland